-Press the in (button to delete the current picture.
+Press the fi () button to delete the current picture.

-- Select the desired picture with the multi selector and press the (m) button. - A confirmation dialog will be displayed. - To exit without deleting the picture, press .
+- Select the desired picture with the multi selector and press the (m) button. - A confirmation dialog will be displayed. - To exit without deleting the picture, press ..

-Press (m) again.
+Press the m (\\\\) button again.